WP Engine WordPress Hosting Review – Does It Really Make a Difference? Is It Worth It?

 Create Transferable WordPress Websites for Clients

-Once you’ve given your client access to the site using the demo link and they’re happy with your work, you can transfer the site to them.
-They will need to have, or create, a WP Engine account with an active hosting plan to set the site live.
+Once you’ve given your client access to the site using the demo link, and they’re happy with your work, you can transfer the site to them.
+They’ll need to have, or create, a WP Engine account with an active hosting plan to set the site live.

-This relatively new feature of WP Engine compares well to a similar feature from the developer-friendly Flywheel WordPress web host, helping to broaden the appeal of WP Engine to those creating websites for clients.
+This relatively new feature of WP Engine compares well with a similar feature from the developer-friendly Flywheel WordPress web host (now owned by WP Engine), helping to broaden the appeal of WP Engine to those creating websites for clients.

 WP Engine GeoTarget Tool

-If you want to display different versions of your website and its content to visitors based on their geographic location, then WP Engine has a feature for that.
-Called GeoTarget, this tool will detect the location of a visitor and then display predefined website content to them.
+If you want to display different versions of your website and its content to visitors based on their geographic location, then WP Engine have a feature for that.
+Called GeoTarget, this tool will detect the location of a visitor, and then display predefined website content to them.

 There are multilingual and translation plugins for WordPress that can enable similar features on your website.
 However, GeoTarget has been built to work with the WP Engine caching technology to ensure your website doesn’t suffer any performance issues when trying to handle multiple versions of your content.

-If you do want to display different information on your website, based on a visitor’s location, then this feature of WP Engine should be of interest.
+If you do want to display different information on your website based on a visitor’s location, then this feature should be of interest.
 Unfortunately, the GeoTarget feature is only available as a paid add-on for the WP Engine hosting plans.